anp-22/xddupes/README.md

 # WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING

 xddupes can quickly corrupt the system.
-Ensure it is run in a directory where you can errase du[licate files
+Ensure it is run in a directory where you can errase duplicate files